donnywarren/js-functions-loops-logic-lab/README.md

 # js-functions-loops-logic-lab
-Let's get some practice with basic JavaScript!
+Functions, loops, and conditional logic are the core of problem solving in JavaScript.
+Let's master them!
 This repository contains a series of mini labs challenging you to write basic JS programs to solve problems.

-You may want to refer to...

-To get started, `cd` into your `week-1` folder and `mkdir` a folder called `js-practice` and `cd` into it.
+To get started, `cd` into your `week-1` folder.
+Then `mkdir` a folder called `js-practice` and `cd` into that.
+You'll be doing all of your work inside the `js-practice` folder.

 ## Calculator
-Let's warm up by making some methods to do basic math.
+Let's warm up by making some functions to do basic math.
 - In your `js-practice` folder, `touch` files called `index.html` and `calculator.js`
 - Set up your boilerplate HTML in `index.html` and connect it to `calculator.js`.
 You wont need anything in the body of your HTML file.
 - Inside `calculator.js`, define an arrow function called `add` that takes two numbers and adds them together.
 On the first line of this function, do the actual math; on the second line, use `return` to print a string that shows both the expression and answer.